What Does a Project Manager Do? Roles and Responsibilities

 • What’s within our scope, and what isn’t?

-• If similar projects have been completed, what were the results and how should they inform future and current projects?
+• Has this project or a similar one been executed before, and if so, what were the results?
+How should they inform future and current projects?

 It’s important to recognize that project managers don’t do this on their own.
 Oftentimes, project managers aren’t involved until much of this work is well underway.